On holomorphic mappings with relatively $p$-compact range: The results

-\textbf{Acknowledgements.} This research was partially supported by project UAL-FEDER grant UAL2020-FQM-B1858, by Junta de Andaluc\'{\i}a grants P20$\_$00255 and FQM194, and by Ministerio de Ciencia e Innovación grant PID2021-122126NB-C31.
+\textbf{Acknowledgements.} This research was partially supported by project UAL-FEDER grant UAL2020-FQM-B1858, by Junta de Andaluc\'{\i}a grants P20$\_$00255 and FQM194, and by grant PID2021-122126NB-C31 funded by MCIN/AEI/ 10.13039/501100011033 and by ``ERDF A way of making Europe''.